xiangyu2022/LPBkg/python/README.md

 ax.figure
 ```

-In order to assess if g_b is a good model for our background distribution we proceed considering our comparison-density estimator and respective inference.
+In order to assess if g_b is a good model for our background distribution, we proceed considering our comparison-density estimator and respective inference.

 ## Choice of M